-Former Nigerian dictator's $267m seized from Jersey account
+Former Nigerian dictator's $267M seized from Jersey account

 Lagos (CNN)Authorities in Jersey say they have seized more than $267 million from the family and associates of late Nigerian military dictator Sani Abacha.

-According to Jersey's Civil Asset Recovery Fund, the laundered funds recovered from confiscated assets, belonging to the son of the late dictator, Mohammed Abacha was "derived from corruption," during the military leader's rule in Nigeria.
+According to Jersey's Civil Asset Recovery Fund, the laundered funds recovered from confiscated assets, belonging to the son of the late dictator, Mohammed Abacha, were "derived from corruption" during the military leader's rule in Nigeria.

 The money was found in a Channel Islands account held by shell company Doraville Properties Corporation.